Thomasjkeel/jsmetrics/docs/metrics.rst

 =======================
 Statistics & Algorithms
 =======================

-See `all metrics`_ for specifications of each 'Complete' or 'In progress' statistic and algorithm.
+:code:`jsmetrics` contains metrics of three types:
+   1. **jet statistics** -- methods that extract a single quantity describing the jet stream (i.e. latitude, speed, width)
+   2. **jet core algorithms** -- methods that return a multi-dimensional mask at coordinates identified to be the jet streams.
+   3. **waviness metrics** -- methods that characterise the sinousity of the upper-level winds (acts as a proxy for jet stream waviness).

+For specification details of each metric's DOI and original study area please see `all metrics`_.

 For progress on their completion see `issues`_.

 .. _all metrics: https://github.com/Thomasjkeel/jsmetrics/blob/main/jsmetrics/details_for_all_metrics.py
 .. _issues: https://github.com/Thomasjkeel/jsmetrics/issues

-See the :ref:`Metric sub-components` for more detail about the implementation of the metrics included in this package.

 Jet statistics
 ##############